lukibahr/maven-jib-sample/README.md

 The maven jib plugin containerizes the application when the `jib:build` goal is executed.
 You can even include the jib goal in another maven lifecycle like `mvn package`

+Jib is based on OCI, OpenContainerInterface, which provides a standardidzesd interface for container runtimes

 ## Prerequisites

 All you need is a docker daemin and a running maven installation (maven requires java)